By putting on the full armor of God, we can declare the good news with boldness and fearlessness.

-Temptation is common to everyone.
-But temptations also come and impact us in different ways.
-One person may be struggling with temptations of lust while another is not.
-But no matter the temptation we face, the Scriptures say that the Lord will provide us an escape to endure (1 Corinthians 10:13).
-The armor of God strengthens our conviction against temptation and sin.
-It will do us well to stay out of circumstances and places that expose us to temptations.
+Temptation is common to everyone; our powers and strength are nothing compared to resisting them.
+One person may be struggling with the temptations of lust, while another is not.
+But no matter the temptation we face, the word of God says that the Lord will provide us an escape to endure (1 Corinthians 10:13).
+The protection of God strengthens our conviction against temptation and sin.
+Though we are given powers to stand against temptation, it will do us well to stay out of circumstances.

 Share the gospel and minister to others

 God calls and uses different people to share in the work of Christ.
-The requirements of being a follower of Christ are not the same as the requirements of the world.
-Putting on the armor of God equips us for kingdom-building.
+The requirements of being a follower of the Way are not the same as the requirements of the world.
+Putting on this special armor equips us with kingdom-building.
 Sharing the gospel and ministering to others is a command of God and not a mere option for a Christian (Matthew 28:19).

 Remember God’s faithfulness